JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Toasts
 ###### Bug alert
-- Sometimes toasts are not showing up when adding tracks, even thought they should always be triggered from the mutation Let's push the toast a bit higher as it is blocking the menu
+- Sometimes toasts are not showing up when adding tracks, even thought they should always be triggered from the mutation Let's push the toast a bit higher as it is blocking the menu #DONE

 ##### Image Distortion
 - Currently the left and right sides of the image are being distorted in the result card due to the image being stretched.
 Make sure that the image does not lose quality and is preserved #DONE